The convergence of SEO, storytelling, and UX

 Google uses mobile-first indexing, meaning the mobile version of your content determines your rankings.
 Mobile UX is now the primary ranking factor, not a secondary consideration.

-The old "3-click rule" suggesting users will leave if they can't find information in 3 clicks is actually false and not supported by data.
-What matters is clear information scent—users should always understand where they are and where they can go next.
+The old "3-click rule" suggesting users will leave if they can't find information in 3 clicks is actually not supported by research.
+What matters is clear information scent: users should always feel oriented, understanding where they are and what options exist for moving forward.

 Proper use of headings (H1, H2, H3), white space, bullet points, and visual breaks improves both readability and SEO.
 Visual hierarchy guides users through content while providing clear semantic structure for search engines.

-Strategic formatting makes content scannable—users can extract key information in 30 seconds, which reduces bounce rates and improves engagement signals that search engines monitor.
+Strategic formatting makes content scannable, so users can extract key information in under 30 seconds, which reduces bounce rates and improves the engagement signals that search engines monitor.

 An estimated 1.3 billion people (16% of the global population) experience significant disability.
 Beyond visual formatting, accessibility features expand your potential audience while strengthening SEO: